Course Outline

 LLM09: Misinformation and Model Reliability

-• Detection and mitigation of hallucinations.
+• Detection and mitigation of hallucination in AI models.

-• Content validation and human oversight integration.
+• Integration of content validation and human oversight.

 LLM10: Unbounded Consumption

-• Resource exhaustion and denial-of-service attacks.
+• Risks of resource exhaustion and denial-of-service attacks.

-• Rate limiting and resource management strategies.
+• Strategies for rate limiting and resource management.

 • Cost optimization and budget controls.